 Recent years have seen the rise of indexed annuity contracts, which have both fixed and variable features.
 Under these policies, interest credits are linked to an external index of investments, such as bonds or the S&P 500, but also contain a minimum guaranteed interest rate.
 Other recent market additions include the expansion of various product guarantees.
 These guarantees can ensure the policyholder receives minimum death benefits, guaranteed living benefits, accumulation benefits, minimum credited interest rates, and income benefit or withdrawal benefit amounts.

 Status: Life insurance and annuities are regulated by state insurance commissioners.
 The NAIC encourages states to adopt model laws and regulations designed to inform and protect insurance consumers.
 The NAIC Suitability in Annuity Transactions Model Regulation sets forth standards and procedures for recommendations to consumers that result in a transaction involving annuity products to ensure the insurance needs and financial objectives of consumers are appropriately met at the time of the transaction.
 The NAIC Annuity Disclosure Model Regulation establishes standards for the disclosure of certain information about annuity contracts to protect consumers and foster consumer education.

 The NAIC's Life Actuarial (A) Task Force was formed to identify, investigate and develop solutions to actuarial problems in the life insurance industry.
-For 2019, the Task Force was charged with continuing the development of VM-22, Requirements for Principle-based Reserves for Income Annuities.
-The Task Force revised modifications to the determination of the maximum valuation interest rate for single premium immediate annuities (SPIAs) and similar contracts.
+For 2020, the Task Force is charged with keeping reserve, reporting, and other actuarial-related requirements current including the Valuation Manual and actuarial guidelines.

 The VM-22 (A) Subgroup is working with the American Academy of Actuaries to develop a proposal for modernizing the standard valuation interest rate for all non-variable annuities other than SPIAs.